 Why are some classes heated?

-Hot yoga and inferno hot pilates are practiced in a heated room, to promote cellular metabolism, detoxification, and suppleness of the muscular system – all of which provide greater safety and health benefits to the student when doing the poses.
+Some classes are practiced in a heated room, to promote cellular metabolism, detoxification, and suppleness of the muscular system – all of which provide greater safety and health benefits to the student when doing the poses.
 The room is heated to make your stretching more pleasurable and effective.
 Practicing not only increases our supplies of oxygen, but it also teaches us how to use that oxygen properly – we learn to control the breath through pranayama.

 Do you have showers and changing areas?